utdata/rwdir/docs/05-sums-import.md

 ```

 - The data can be found at this url: `https://github.com/utdata/rwd-r-leso/blob/main/data-processed/leso.csv?raw=true`
-- It should be saved in our `data-raw` folder with a name for the file.
+- It should be saved into your `data-raw` folder with a name for the file.

 Once you've built your code chunk and run it, you should make sure the file downloaded into the correct place: in your `data-raw` folder.